 Woodland Area-Sensitive Bird Breeding Habitat was confirmed in the wooded communities on the Subject Property.
-In order to ensure that no impacts to this SWH occurs from the proposed development, a 5 m buffer on the woodlands and a 30 m buffer on the wooded wetlands has been proposed, where no development can occur.
+In order to ensure that no impacts to this SWH occurs from the proposed development, a 10 m and 15 m buffer on the woodlands and a 30 m buffer on the woodlands has been proposed, where no development can occur.